nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/POMODORO.md

 * What is my overall goal?
 * What tasks are necessary to complete my goal?
 * Which tasks are dependent on other tasks?
-* How _"fresh"_ am I feeling?
+* How _fresh_ am I feeling?
 Should I tackle a challenging task or do I need an easier one for the next working period?
 * What is the most valuable thing for me to be doing right now?
 * Was the last task I was working on the task I really _should_ have been working on?